Enguerrand de Bournonville: Death and aftermath

-All the chroniclers describe Bournonville's rôle and the brutal treatment of the town after the assault, but they disagree on the reasons for his sentence - he was condemned as a rebel against royal authority, perhaps because John I of Bourbon had claimed his head in vengeance for his half-brother Hector.
-Some lords in the royal army tried in vain to plead his case and on 26 May Bournonville was beheaded in the marketplace in Soissons, with his head then fixed on a lance and his body hung from a gibbet on the plain of Saint-Crépin-en-Chaye by the armpits Many of his comrades such as the knight Pierre de Menou were also beheaded or hanged.
+All the chroniclers describe Bournonville's role and the brutal treatment of the town after the assault, but they disagree on the reasons for his sentence - he was condemned as a rebel against royal authority, perhaps because John I of Bourbon had claimed his head in vengeance for his half-brother Hector.
+Some lords in the royal army tried in vain to plead his case and on 26 May Bournonville was beheaded in the marketplace in Soissons, with his head then fixed on a lance and his body hung from a gibbet on the plain of Saint-Crépin-en-Chaye by the armpits.
+Before his execution, he requested for a glass of wine, then raised and drank it to the health of the Duke of Burgundy and the death to all of his enemies.
+Many of his comrades such as the knight Pierre de Menou were also beheaded or hanged.
 One or two of them were pardoned, such as Bournonville's man at arms Guillaume de Crannes thanks to a request from the Duke of Alençon.